The Harmful Video Becomes the Reasoning Benchmark

 How the Benchmark Was Built

-The paper says the benchmark draws from existing harmful-video resources, including HateMM and MultiHateClip, plus manually curated public-source videos.
+The paper says the benchmark draws from existing harmful-video resources, including HateMM and MultiHateClip, plus public moderation archives and platform-sourced collections from YouTube and Bilibili.
 Annotation was AI-assisted but not model-only.
-Qwen-2.5-VL-72B generated candidate captions and questions; two bilingual English and Chinese annotators reviewed and edited them; senior adjudication handled disputed cases.
+Qwen-2.5-VL-72B generated candidate captions and questions; four trained annotators reviewed, edited, rejected, or reassigned candidate items, with two annotators independently reviewing each item and a senior annotator resolving disputed cases.

 The authors report 5,344 candidate question items and 4,137 retained items, a 77.41 percent retention rate.
 They also report that 37.7 percent were accepted with minor edits, 44.0 percent required substantive edits, and 12.6 percent required senior adjudication.
 Those numbers expose the human labor hidden inside a benchmark that might later be summarized as "AI-generated."